Zenoh Plugin

 orjson

-Context section
+context section

-context_1 key, 2-byte length + data section
+context_1 key, 2 bytes length + data section

-context_2 key, 2-byte length + data section
+context_2 key, 2 bytes length + data section

 …